Panic Room: Critical reception

 Critics called Panic Room "a high-tension narrative".
 They compared the film to the works of Alfred Hitchcock, both positively and negatively.
 Several critics thought the film was too mainstream after Fincher's Fight Club.
-Rotten Tomatoes reported that 76% of 188 sampled critics gave the film positive reviews, with an average rating of 6.9/10.
-The consensus states: "Elevated by David Fincher's directorial talent and Jodie Foster's performance, Panic Room is a well-crafted, above-average thriller."
-Metacritic, which uses a weighted average, gave the film a score of 65 out of 100 based on 36 critics, indicating "generally favorable reviews".
+The review aggregator Rotten Tomatoes, classifying reviews as positive or negative, reported 146 reviews as positive and 45 as negative for a score of 76%.
+Of the subset of reviews that had scores, the average rating was 6.9/10.
+Rotten Tomatoes summarized the critics' consensus, "Elevated by David Fincher's directorial talent and Jodie Foster's performance, Panic Room is a well-crafted, above-average thriller."
+Of 36 reviews, Metacritic categorized 23 as positive, 13 as mixed, and 0 as negative, and it gave weighted average score of 65 out of 100, indicating "generally favorable reviews".

 Joe Morgenstern of The Wall Street Journal said, "Seven was stylishly gloomy, and Fight Club was smarmily pretentious, while Panic Room has been admirably stripped down to atmosphere as a function of architecture, and action as a consequence of character."
 Morgenstern commended the characters Meg and Sarah as feminist heroines and also called the home invaders "intriguing".
 He also applauded Foster's performance and the film's cinematography, and he said to Koepp's script as "all worked out too".
 Film critic Roger Ebert gave the film three stars out of four, describing Panic Room as close to "the ideal of a thriller existing entirely in a world of physical and psychological plausibility."
 Ebert wrote, "There are moments when I want to shout advice at the screen, but just as often the characters are ahead of me."
 Ebert also called Fincher "a visual virtuoso", and applauded Foster's performance as "spellbinding".